bersalazar/sinkingstone.com/content/posts/digital-minimalism.md

 ![](https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1549433350l/40672036._SY475_.jpg)

-"Humans are not wired to be consistently wired"
+> Humans are not wired to be consistently wired.

 An easy read for those interested in habits of de-cluttering our life and efficiently using modern tools, and an eye-opening read for those unaware of how much attention is stolen by digital entertainment, social media and mobile technology.